Freeland helps Rockies beat Indians 8-1 for 4th straight win

 ROSTER MOVE

 Cleveland optioned right-hander Mike Clevinger to Triple-A Columbus and recalled left-hander Kyle Crockett from its top farm club.
-Clevinger allowed five runs in four innings on Tuesday, but Cleveland manager Terry Francona said that was not the reason for the move.
+Clevinger allowed five runs in four innings on Tuesday, but Francona said that was not the reason for the move.

 "We have three off days in eight days, that's why," Francona said.
 "It's not a reaction to last night's game.
 He knows he's going to start one of those games in the doubleheader in Minnesota (on June 17).
 He'll pitch once in between in Columbus."